Trudge-CNK/personal-goals/daily-thoughts/2021_daily-thoughts.md

   2. Consistently learn other academic subjects 100 hours at a time so I can help tutor those who need it **3.
 Keep my life vibrant by trying out different hobbies for 33 hours each**

+**2/25/2021**
+I really messed up on the 25th.
+I thought I had a good morning plan, but I forgot that I had my iOS alarm set to absolute silence.
+I woke up late which let to me just having a really lay day where nothing got done.
+I did end up setting up sounds for all my alarms, and I have a reset plan for any day in which I start to wander off into sad-binging content so I hope those work out to some degree.

+The 24th was actually pretty good though.
+I got a lot of todos done, and I managed to clock 3.5 hours in Crash Team Racing to close the gap to finishing one of my hourly goals by half.
+I don't have the breadth of focus that I'd like yet, but I'm glad that I was able to push so hard for at least one of my hourly goals.